steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/class_filesystem.md

 `FS.Files[p]`

-* S3N, Swift and other blobstores do not currently change the FS state until the output stream `close()` operation is completed.
+* S3N, Swift and other Object Stores do not currently change the FS state until the output stream `close()` operation is completed.
 This MAY be a bug, as it allows >1 client to create a file with overwrite=false, and potentially confuse file/directory logic